fromxt/fromxt.github.io/content/post/youdontknowjsyet2_practice_1.md

 # You Don't Know JS Yet: Get Started - 2nd Edition
 # Appendix B: Practice, Practice, Practice!

-After finishing the `Get Started` study, I try to complete these exercises.
-In this appendix, we'll explore some exercises and their suggested solutions.
-These are just to *get you started* with practice over the concepts from the book.
+After finish the `Get Started` study, I try to do some exercises to acquire a better understanding.
+In this appendix, These are just to *get you started* with practice over the concepts from the book.

 ## Practicing Comparisons